ISO 10303: Application Interpreted Models

+Application Reference Models

 The Application Reference Models (ARM) is the mediator between the AAM and the AIM/MIM.
 Originally its purpose was only to document high level application objects and the basic relations between them.
 IDEF1X diagrams documented the AP of early APs in an informal way.
 The ARM objects, their attributes and relations are mapped to the AIM so that it is possible to implement an AP.
 As APs got more and more complex formal methods were needed to document the ARM and so EXPRESS which was originally only developed for the AIM was also used for the ARM.
 Over time these ARM models got very detailed till to the point that some implementations preferred to use the ARM instead of the formally required AIM/MIM.
 Today a few APs have ARM based exchange formats standardized outside of ISO TC184/SC4: